 If we are required to treat Other Information as Personal Information under applicable law, then we may use and disclose it for the purposes for which we use and disclose Personal Information as detailed in this Policy.

 Collection of Other Information

 We and our service providers may collect Other Information in a variety of ways, including:

 - Certain information is collected by most browsers or automatically through your device, such as your Media Access Control (MAC) address, computer type (Windows or Mac), screen resolution, operating system name and version, device manufacturer and model, language, Internet browser type and version and the name and version of the Services you are using.
 We use this information to ensure that the Activities function properly.

 - Using pixel tags and other similar technologies

-- Pixel tags (also known as web beacons and clear GIFs) may be used to, among other things, track the actions of users of the Services (including email recipients), measure the success of our promotional campaigns, and compile statistics about usage of the Services and response rates.
+- Pixel tags (also known as web beacons and clear GIFs) may be used to, among other things, track the actions of users of the Activities (including email recipients), measure the success of our promotional campaigns, and compile statistics about usage of the Activities and response rates.

 - IP Address